-For over 4 years now, I have been involved in running public investigations at different locations, including what has now become my second home Black Rock House.
-What this experience has highlighted to me is how much a lot of people don’t understand paranormal investigating and a lot of the misconceptions and expectation of what really happens during an investigation.
+For many years now, I have been involved in running public investigations at different locations, including what has now become my second home Black Rock House.
+What this experience has highlighted to me is how much a lot of people don’t understand paranormal investigating and a lot of the misconceptions and expectations of what really happens during an investigation.
 So let’s ‘debunk’ some of the common misconceptions about paranormal investigating.

 It is the sad disclaimer that should be at the start of every investigation.
 You are not guaranteed to have a paranormal experience.
 In fact some buildings even though they look old and creepy may not have anything going on at all.
 If it does have some invisible residents, it doesn’t necessarily mean they are going to communicate with you let alone throw you across the room (I am yet to see this at all).
 Paranormal investigation is hit and miss.
 There are several locations I have visited on numerous locations.
 A perfect example is of course Black Rock House.
 We can go in there and have what we believe to be activity right from the moment we unlock the door.
 On other nights we can spend hours and hours trying to communicate and not even receive a single piece of evidence or response on the equipment.
 Have you ever had a day where you just want to shut yourself away and not talk to anyone?
 Maybe they aren’t in the mood or maybe they have used up all of their energy and are in hibernation trying to gather it back up to be able to communicate next time.
 I guess you could argue that we don't even know what a 'ghost' is or what causes paranormal activity so there is that too.
 We really don’t know why things happen, we can theorise but the fact is when you go into an investigation, you don’t know if you are going to have a really active or quiet night.